coolbutuseless/pacman/README.md

 * Maximum possible score: 2880 for consume all dots and never colliding with a ghost.
 * There are no power-ups.
 Ghosts cannot die.
 Every collision with a ghost will take one of your lives.
-* The portal between the left and right side of the board, as present on a regular pacman game, is not included here.

 ## Installation